weaveworks-guides/weave-net-legacy/weave-and-docker-platform/4-machine-weaveproxy-swarm-compose.md

 ## Summary

-In this final chapter of _"Creating distributed applications with Weave and the Docker platform"_ guide we have looked at utilising all 3 great components of the Docker platform (Machine, Swarm & Compose).
-You should now be able to understand all that's required to set up a scalable cluster of Docker hosts using Weave tools and then deploy your application to it with ease.
-You may choose to automate somewhat differently, hence we've split this guide into three parts, each of which describes concepts that you need to know in order to understand how Weave can help you to deploy applications.
+In this final Part 3 of _"Creating distributed applications with Weave and the Docker platform"_ guide we have looked at utilising all 3 great components of the Docker platform (Machine, Swarm & Compose).
+You should now be able to understand all that's required in setting up a scalable cluster of Docker hosts using Weave tools and then deploying your application to it with ease.
+You may choose to automate somewhat differently, hence we've split this guide into three parts, each part describing the concepts that you need to know in order to understand how Weave can help you to deploy your applications.

-You can easily adapt this example and use it as a template for your own implementation.
+You can easily adapt these examples and use them as a templates in your own implementation.
 We would be very happy to hear any of your thoughts or issues via [email](help@weave.works) or [Twitter](https://twitter.com/weaveworks).

 ##Further Reading